tommyleo2/matrix-simple-judge/README.md

 # matrix-simple-judge
-A simple implementation of matrix judge system
+A simple python implementation of matrix judge system